DisasterAreaDesigns/EZ_USB_MIDI_HOST/README.md

 # Adding this library to your project
 ## C/C++ Programs
-First, you must install the [usb_midi_host](https://github.com/rppicomidi/usb_midi_host) library in your file system at the same directory level as this project.
-That is, if this library source is installed in directory `EZ_USB_MIDI_HOST`, then the directory of the usb_midi_host library must be `EZ_USB_MIDI_HOST/../usb_midi_host`.
+This updated version removes the dependency for the [usb_midi_host](https://github.com/rppicomidi/usb_midi_host) library.
 You must also make sure you have the pico-sdk installed correctly, that the TinyUSB library is up to date, and if your hardware requires it, the Pico_PIO_USB library is installed.
+This has been tested with v0.5.3 of the Pico_PIO_USB library, later versions may have issues, see the info on its GitHub repo.

 See the Building C/C++ applications section of the usb_midi_host [README](https://github.com/rppicomidi/usb_midi_host/blob/main/README.md) for more information.
 Finally, you must install the [Arduino MIDI Library](https://github.com/FortySevenEffects/arduino_midi_library)